About the Author

 In the fifth grade, Anthony made a journal entry stating he would one day publish a book and star in a sequel to Grease.
 Fortunately, one of these dreams would eventually come true.

-Anthony never strayed too far from home, staying in Queens for the remainder of his educational career.
+Never straying too far from home, Anthony stayed in Queens for most of his educational career.
 He attended St. Francis Preparatory school and Queens College as he continued to higher education.
-He finally broke form while pursuing his master’s degree at the New York Institute of Technology in Old Westbury.
+He finally broke form when he decided to pursue his master’s degree at the New York Institute of Technology in Old Westbury.

 Being nostalgic, Anthony takes great pride in labeling himself an old-soul.
 His love for classic films, music, and literature shows through his work.
 His stories include many personal elements, in addition to Christian and spiritual themes.

-Anthony is a member of various organizations including Alpha Phi Delta Fraternity, the Knights of Columbus, the National Italian-American Foundation, the Italian-American Writers Association, and the Order Sons and Daughters of Italy in America.
+Anthony is a member of various organizations including Alpha Phi Delta National Fraternity, the National Italian-American Foundation, and the Order Sons and Daughters of Italy in America.

-Throughout his career as a writer, Anthony plans to devote time to promoting and advancing two charitable causes that hold a special place in his heart.
-Anthony is an advocate for mental health advancement and is a supporter of speech and language organizations.
+Throughout his career as a writer, Anthony plans to devote time to promoting and advancing three charitable causes that hold a special place in his heart.
+Anthony is an advocate for mental health advancement, is a supporter of speech and language organizations, and supports organizations working towards a cure for diabetes.

-Since he was a young child, Anthony was afflicted with a stutter, which he still struggles to control on occasion.
-Anthony was also diagnosed with Obsessive Compulsive Disorder and is an advocate of all mental health advancement.
-His personal battle with stuttering and OCD both make appearances in his debut novel, Finding Forever.
+Since he was a child, Anthony was afflicted with a stutter, which he still struggles to control on occasion.
+Anthony was also diagnosed with Obsessive Compulsive Disorder and wants to use his platform as a writer to bring awareness to mental health issues.
+His personal battle with stuttering and OCD both make appearances in his work.